Receiving a USA green card without employer sponsorship may be possible through a process called the national interest waiver (NIW).

-Minh Nguyen, a former international student from Vietnam, was able to successfully earn a U.S. green card through the EB-2 NIW method, after experiencing a few setbacks with his employers.
+Minh Nguyen, a former international student from Vietnam, successfully earned a U.S. green card through the EB-2 NIW method after experiencing a few setbacks with his employers.

 (If you’re wondering what EB-2 means, be sure to read to the end of this article!)

 Disclaimer: This is the experience of one international student.
 We do not guarantee that you will have the same results.
 The purpose of this article and video is to make you aware of the national interest waiver green card.
 Please make sure you consult with an immigration attorney.

 Watch this episode of Let’s Meet For Coffee to hear from Minh about the EB-2 National Interest Waiver Green Card

 National Interest Waiver Green Card: Minh Nguyen’s Story

 Minh’s entire immigration journey takes place over 15 years.
 He arrived in the United States with a full scholarship to attend the University of Kansas.
 After graduating with his bachelor’s degree he started working for a global company in Houston, Texas.

 But when it came to sponsoring the H-1B working visa, the company encouraged Minh to apply for job openings in other countries.
 No hope for H-1B sponsorship, let alone green card sponsorship, from this company.

 So Minh returned to school to work on a master’s degree.
 Now entered employer #2, a non-profit research organization.
 This organization was more than willing to sponsor Minh’s H-1B visa.
 However, the grant funding they were counting on was not approved.